 Starting a Middle Eastern Restaurant

 Opening a Middle Eastern restaurant is an excellent entrepreneurial opportunity if you have the creativity and tenacity necessary to be a successful entrepreneur.
-Here are a friendly, comprehensive guide that instructs you on how to start your business.
+Here is a friendly, comprehensive guide that instructs you on how to start your business.

 Wondering how to start a Middle Eastern restaurant?
 We take you step-by-step from start to success.